CindyHusky/LiquidDataMatrix/README.md

 # LeaningSpacePOC
-it allows ai to take in and understand arbitrary data by mimicking the thalamus in function
+it allows ai to take in and understand arbitrary data by mimicing the thalamus in function